lumeland/lume.land/plugins/multilanguage.md

 ### Automatic rel=alternate links

-This plugin not only create the different languages, but also insert automatically the `<link rel="alternate" hreflang="{lang}" href="{url}" />` element in the multilanguage pages.
+This plugin not only creates the pages for the different languages, but also automatically inserts the
+`<link rel="alternate" hreflang="{lang}" href="{url}" />` element in the
+multilanguage pages.
 For example:

 ```html
 <!doctype html>